 Take a moment and think about that statistic.
-Think about the fact that the number of obese children in the United States has doubled in the last 30 years and the number of obese adolescents has tripled during that time.
+The number of obese children in the United States and Canada has changed drastically over the years.

-Think about the hours spent in front of video games, iDevices, computers and televisions.
-Think about what we are setting our children up for in years to come.
-Think about what you did as a kid before this technology was invented, and think about the hours spent outdoors whether the sun was shining, the rain was falling or the snow surrounded you.
+Think about what you did as a kid before this technology was invented.
+Think about the hours spent outdoors whether the sun was shining, the rain was falling or the snow surrounded you.

-Winter is the perhaps the most difficult time of year to get the kids outside.
-Besides the days getting dark quicker and the cold temperatures, winter sports can get very expensive.
+Winter is perhaps the most difficult time of year to get kids outside.
+Besides the days getting dark faster and the cold temperatures, winter sports can get very expensive.
 From lift tickets to gear to transportation, winter activities come with a high price tag.

 More and more these days it is becoming easier and more acceptable to put on a video game or TV show, rather than bundle the kids up and take them out.
-A recent study conducted by “Active Healthy Kids Canada” shows that most children in Canada are not meeting the recommended guidelines for physical activity.
-Only 7 percent of kids are meeting the guidelines at ages 5-11, and only 4 percent for those ages 12-17 .
-What this paints is a fairly bleak picture in Canada and the statistics get worse when we look at the United States.
+The Public Health Agency of Canada suggests that only 1 in 10 children regularly meet the physical activity guidelines.
+Only 13 percent of kids are meeting the guidelines at ages 5-11, and only 5 percent for those ages 12-17 .
+What this paints is a fairly bleak picture in Canada, and the statistics get worse when we look at the United States.

 Snowshoeing may just be the answer.
 At a relatively inexpensive cost with little skill required, introducing our children to this sport could perhaps put them on the path of loving the outdoors.

 Perhaps we as parents need to put forth the effort into re-introducing our children to the outdoors.
-Teach them what we were taught when we were young: how to listen to the birds in the trees, how to appreciate the turning colours of the leaves and how refreshing it feels to embrace nature.
+Teach them what we were taught when we were young.
+Teach them how to listen to the birds in the trees, how to appreciate the turning colours of the leaves, and how refreshing it feels to embrace nature.